vaxdata22/Assignment-on-Data-Scraping/README.md

+# Assignment on Data Scraping

-This is one of the activties I did while studying for my IBM Data Analyst Professional certificate.
+This is one of the activities I did while studying for my IBM Data Analyst Professional certificate.